 In other words, there’s a lot of material to work with when compiling the strongest compositions from the Kameo: Elements of Power soundtrack.
-After all is said and done, there’s about an hour’s worth of first-rate orchestral scoring to be found amidst Burke’s work – a magnificent fantasy score that stands out from the glut of Western fantasy game soundtracks of the 2000s.
-Burke doesn’t greatly innovate here, but while he largely follows genre stereotypes, he and Raine do so with obvious skill.
+Ultimately, there’s about an hour’s worth of first-rate orchestral scoring to be found amidst Burke’s work – a magnificent fantasy score that stands out from the glut of Western fantasy game soundtracks of the 2000s.
+Burke doesn’t greatly innovate here, but he and Raine largely follow genre stereotypes with obvious skill.

-This strong choral component is another defining characteristic of this score.
+This vital choral component is another defining characteristic of this score.
 Present from the start on “Kameo’s Quest (Title Screen)”, Burke deploys choral sounds – often split into male and female voices – on several compositions.
-Again, the music is reaching for that imposing fantasy gravitas and once more it gets there, thanks to Burke’s skillful handling of the choral material.
-“Hero’s Theme (Main Theme)” features a fairly stereotypical approach, but delivers its bombast successfully, thanks to its strong melodies, admirable amount of counterpoint – and details like the clever use of minor key choral harmonies around 2:00 that help create the required sense of vast scope.
+Again, the music is reaching for that imposing fantasy gravitas – and once more, it gets there, thanks to Burke’s skilful handling of the choral material.
+“Hero’s Theme (Main Theme)” features a fairly stereotypical approach, but delivers its bombast successfully, thanks to its robust melodies, admirable amounts of counterpoint – and details like the clever use of minor-key choral harmonies around 2:00 that help create the required vast sense of scope.
 Where the choir truly shines is on “A Legend is Born” and “The Legend Unfolds (End Credits Part One)”.
 Bringing the soundtrack’s classically-inspired inclinations to a head, these majestic pieces wring every last bit of gravitas from their solemn melody lines and expert choral counterpoint.

 The Kameo: Elements of Power soundtrack differentiates itself most obviously from the competition through its location scoring.
 Here Burke and Raine make impressive use of the orchestra’s colours, while also throwing in some touches of quirkiness that help ground the soundtrack’s high-flying ambitions.
 The standout track here is easily “Forest Glade”.
-If Viva Pinata was modelled on Edward Elgar and Ralph Vaughn-Williams’ compositions, this is Burke doing his best Frederick Delius’ impersonation.
+If Viva Piñata was modelled on Edward Elgar and Ralph Vaughn-Williams’ compositions, “Forest Glade” is Burke doing his best Frederick Delius’ impersonation.
 For more than five minutes, “Forest Glade” enchants with an impressionistic, dazzling array of woodwind colours.
-Their harmonically ambiguous nature makes for the soundtrack’s richest and most complex piece, oscillating between idyllic, magical, forbidding and mysterious.
-“Dark Woods” continues this bewitching style of scoring with a greater emphasis on flowing melodies, while “Crystal Cavern” supplements its expectedly tinkling orchestrations with a delightfully rasping bassoon lead and deep string accents.
+Their harmonically ambiguous nature makes for the soundtrack’s most complex piece, oscillating between idyllic, magical, forbidding and mysterious.
+“Dark Woods” continues this bewitching style of scoring with a greater emphasis on flowing melodies, while “Crystal Cavern” supplements its expectedly tinkling orchestrations with a delightfully rasping bassoon lead.

-Finally, “Trainer Cave” and “Chillin’ in the Trainer’s Hut” allow Burke to indulge in more light-hearted tones – “Trainer Cave” through its tribal feel, cheeky woodwind melodies and effervescent string backing, while “Chillin’ in the Trainer’s Hut” charms as a gentle acoustic guitar ballad.
+Finally, “Trainer Cave” and “Chillin’ in the Trainer’s Hut” allow Burke to indulge in more light-hearted tones.
+“Trainer Cave” features delightfully cheeky woodwind melodies and an effervescent string backing, while “Chillin’ in the Trainer’s Hut” charms as a gentle acoustic guitar ballad.
 These compositions round off a most auspicious scoring debut – a fantasy soundtrack that covers all the expected bases and still develops its own personality.